rounakdatta/rounakdatta.github.io/src/content/posts/godfs.md

 ### Abstracting away the odds {#abstracting-away-the-odds}

 Proven systems like [Google FileSystem (GFS)](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf) and [Hadoop Distributed FileSystem](https://hadoop.apache.org/docs/r1.2.1/hdfs%5Fdesign.pdf) have almost made developers take distributed architectures for granted.
 We now regularly use open-source systems like the Hadoop ecosystem tools, managed cloud services without worrying of the underlying engineering behind scaling it across machines, data-centers and continents.
-In this implementation as well, we have abstracted the working of RPC, filesystem storage considerations, thus making it not production-ready.
+In this implementation as well, we have abstracted the working of RPC, filesystem storage considerations, thus making it not production-ready 😉

 {{< figure src="/ox-hugo/dynamodb_rant.png" caption="Figure 1: [Source](https://www.jeremydaly.com/takeaways-from-dynamodb-deep-dive-advanced-design-patterns-dat403/)" >}}